asyncapi/github-action-for-cli/README.md

 In case you do not want to use defaults, you for example want to use different template:

 ```
-- name: Generating Markdown from my AsyncAPI document
+- name: Generating HTML from my AsyncAPI document
-  uses: actions/github-action-for-generator@v0.0.2
+  uses: asyncapi/github-action-for-generator@v0.0.2
   with:
-    template: '@asyncapi/html' #In case of template from npm, because of @ it must be in quotes
+    template: '@asyncapi/html-template'  #In case of template from npm, because of @ it must be in quotes
-    filepath: my-api/asyncapi.yml
+    filepath: docs/api/my-asyncapi.yml
-    parameters: 'baseHref=/my-repo-name/ sidebarOrganization=byTags' #space separated list of key/values
+    parameters: baseHref=/test-experiment/ sidebarOrganization=byTags #space separated list of key/values
-    output: 'generated-html'
+    output: generated-html
 ```

 ### Accessing output of generation step